 Even if you don’t own the horse, you can still take out rider insurance.
 A number of insurance companies offer a rider-only insurance package.

-The BHS Gold membership at £67 per year includes public liability insurance, personal accident, and, according to a BHS spokesperson: “Covers you for any horse you own, look after, or ride.”
+The BHS Gold membership is £70 for a year if paying by direct debit and £75 for a one-off payment and includes public liability insurance, personal accident, and, according to a BHS spokesperson: “Covers you for any horse you own, look after, or ride.”